 - Fill a glass (preferably a highball glass) with ice.

-3. Pour lime juice and grape juice into the glass ice.
+- Measure lime juice and grape juice, then pour into the glass ice.

 - Chill your cocktail glass in the freezer before using it.